FeralChild64/open-roms/CONFIG.md

 * 8KB ROM area `$A000`-`$BFFF`
 * 8KB ROM area `$E000`-`$FFFF`

-### `CONFIG_MB_MEGA_65`, `CONFIG_MB_ULTIMATE_64`
+### `CONFIG_MB_M65`, `CONFIG_MB_U64`

-Select if the ROM is going to be used exclusively on the specific motherboard.
-It prevents from enabling options not having sense, skips initialization of C128-only registers, etc.
+Select if the ROM is going to be used exclusively on the specified motherboard.
+It prevents from enabling options not having sense, skips initialization of C128-only registers, and enables motherboard-specific features.

+## Brand

+Branding is only allowed for C64 platform if no motherboard is specified.

 ### `CONFIG_BRAND_CUSTOM`

-Intended for custom builds, which are not to be redistributed.
-Allows to configure branding with `CONFIG_CUSTOM_BRAND` varaible
+Intended for custom builds, for private purposes.
+Allows to configure branding with `CONFIG_CUSTOM_BRAND` macro.

 ### `CONFIG_BRAND_GENERIC`